-Amendments and interpretations applicable for the first time in 2020 shown here under have been implemented.
+Amendments and interpretations applicable for the first time in 2021 shown here under have been implemented.
 The application of the below standards and interpretations do not have an impact on the consolidated financial statements of the Group.

-Standard Subject of amendment Effective date IFRS 3 Business Combinations Amendments to clarify the definition of a business 1 January 2020 IFRS 7 Financial Instruments- Disclosures Amendments regarding pre- replacement issues in the context of the IBOR reform 1 January 2020 IFRS 9 Financial Instruments Amendments regarding pre- replacement issues in the context of the IBOR reform 1 January 2020 IFRS 16 Leases Amendment to provide lessees with an exemption from assessing whether a COVID-19-related rent concession is a lease modification 1 June 2020 IAS 1 Presentation of Financial statements Amendments regarding the definition of material 1 January 2020 IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Amendments regarding the definition of material 1 January 2020 IAS 39 Financial Instruments: Recognition and Measurement Amendments regarding pre- replacement issues in the context of the IBOR reform 1 January 2020 IAS 41 Agriculture Amendments resulting from Annual Improvements to IFRS Standards 2019- 2020 (taxation in fair value measurements) 1 January 2020
+Standard Subject of amendment Effective date IFRS 4 Insurance Contracts Amendments regarding replacement issues in the context of the IBOR reform 1 January 2021 IFRS 7 Financial Instruments: Disclosures Amendments regarding pre- replacement issues in the context of the IBOR reform 1 January 2021 IFRS 9 Financial Instruments Amendments regarding pre- replacement issues in the context of the IBOR reform 1 January 2021 IFRS 16 Leases Amendments regarding replacement issues in the context of the IBOR reform 1 January 2021 IAS 39 Financial Instruments: Recognition and Measurement Amendments regarding replacement issues in the context of the IBOR reform 1 January 2021